 ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread.
 This is called the stage.
 To see other pages, use the menu on the side of your screen.

 Staging is a way of describing where the tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
-Doctors use diagnostic tests to determine the cancer’s stage, so staging may not be complete until all of the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient’s prognosis (chance of recovery).
-There are different stage descriptions for different types of cancer.
+Doctors use diagnostic tests to find out the cancer’s stage, so staging may not be complete until all of the tests are finished.
+Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient’s prognosis, which is the chance of recovery.
+There are different stage descriptions for different types of carcinoid tumors.

 Gastrointestinal carcinoid tumor

 There is no standard system for staging a gastrointestinal carcinoid tumor, except for a carcinoid tumor in the pancreas, which uses the same staging system as pancreatic cancer .
 Some doctors use the same system that is used for other cancers of the same organ.
 For example, a stomach carcinoid tumor may be staged similarly to stomach cancer .

 Because there is no standard system, many doctors classify each gastrointestinal carcinoid tumor into one of three general stages: